If you are interested in allowing cats or kittens to temporarily live in your home, sign up here.

 Spaying/neutering all outdoor cats increases their lifespan, their health, and controls cat populations.

 Because feral cats do not have the temperament for traditional adoption, bringing them to a shelter is not a good solution.
-Municipal shelters will euthanize them, and no-kill shelters cannot adopt them out.
+Municipal shelters may euthanize them, and no-kill shelters cannot adopt them out.

 Trap and spay/neuter the outdoor cats in your community.
 Nuisance behaviors—such as fighting, yowling, and spraying—tend to be associated with mating.